 Find out more at ICA.

 How to apply

 Most applications for Masters programmes are made online through the university website.
-You may have to send supporting documents, such as exam transcripts and a copy of your passport, and pay an application fee.
+You may have to send supporting documents, such as exam transcripts and a copy of your passport and pay an application fee.

-Check with the university as some courses have different application processes.
+Check with the university, as some courses have different application processes.
 For example, there may be different deadlines depending on your home country, previous qualifications, or for the January and August intakes.

-Be aware that universities in Singapore set high standards for proficiency in English, so if you're a non-native speaker you'll need a good score in a test such as the IELTS (International English Language Testing System).
+Be aware that universities in Singapore set high standards for proficiency in English, so if you're a non-native speaker you'll need a good score on a test such as the IELTS (International English Language Testing System).